 12. Heavy Cream

-Heavy cream is something that many of us usually have lying around the house, and in a time of need, you can use it for a condensed milk substitute!
+Heavy cream is something that many of us usually have lying around the house, and in a time of need, you can use it as a condensed milk substitute!

 When it comes to cream, it’s easy to either add sugar or decide on a less sweet version of the recipe at hand, not unlike evaporated milk.